 One of the benefits of Bloomington is that there is very little traffic.
 The average commute to work is 16.71 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 A lot of people in Bloomington take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Bloomington, this fills their need for low-cost transportation.

 If knowledge is power, Bloomington is a pretty powerful place.
 56.37% of the adults in Bloomington have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Bloomington in 2010 was $19,600, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,400 for a family of four.
 However, Bloomington contains both very wealthy and poor people as well.
 Bloomington also has one of the higher rates of people living in poverty in the nation, with 39.04% of its population below the federal poverty line.

 Bloomington is a somewhat ethnically-diverse city.
 The people who call Bloomington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomington residents report their race to be White, followed by Asian.
-Important ancestries of people in Bloomington include German, Irish, English, Polish, Italian and French.
+Important ancestries of people in Bloomington include Irish, English, Polish, and Italian.